-Depending the hotel and demographic, this paid alternative can work well and to their advantage.
+Depending on the hotel and demographic, this paid alternative can work well and to their advantage.
 This practice works best when usually dealing with business relations.
 When people travel for business, they look for a place that can accommodate their need for speed.
-Usually cost to them is no problem and will kick down an extra few bucks.
-Hotels that provide free Wi-Fi usually lack the bandwidth to provide each hotel guest that may be taking advantage of the free Wi-Fi.
-Not all will use your bandwidth just for Facebooking and Google searches, you must prepare for video streaming and other rich media activities, which bog down the network.
+Often, the cost to them is no problem and will kick down an extra few bucks.
+Hotels that provide free Wi-Fi usually lack the bandwidth to give each hotel guest that may be taking advantage of the free Wi-Fi.
+Not all will use your bandwidth just for Facebooking and Google searches.
+You must prepare for video streaming and other rich media activities, which bog down the network.
 Keep bandwidth hoggers down by setting time or capacity limits on free access.

 The only thing that bothers guests more than not having free Wi-Fi is having slow Wi-Fi.
-People with low patience can easily get irritated because of the internet speed which can ultimately lead to them having a bad experience and leaving a bad review.
+People with low patience can quickly get irritated because of the internet speed, which can ultimately lead to them having a bad experience and leaving a bad review.
 All of this can be avoided and converted into a positive relation by biting the bullet and pay that extra cost to get premium Wi-Fi for every hotel room.
-It may seem like a burden to pay for that service but in the end it will do more good for you to provide access to free Wi-Fi than if you were too lose out on addition opportunities.
+It may seem like a burden to pay for that service, but in the end, it will do more good for you to provide access to free Wi-Fi than if you were to lose out on additional opportunities.

-HotelChatter analyzed the cost for a hotel to install and maintain a decent network connection.
-“We’ve spoken with a few Internet service providers and some candid hotel executives about the cost of Wi-Fi and for a 250-room hotel, the cost is about $2.50-$4.50 per room, per month.
-Hotels on average charge $13.95 a day for Wi-Fi.
+HotelChatter analyzed the cost of a hotel to install and maintain a decent network connection.
+“We’ve spoken with a few Internet service providers and some candid hotel executives about the cost of Wi-Fi, and for a 250-room hotel, the cost is about $2.50-$4.50 per room, per month.
+Hotels, on average, charge $13.95 a day for Wi-Fi.
 You do the math.”
 They were also kind enough to include a brief infographic describing the cost of installing Wi-Fi for a 250-room hotel.